AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 If a competitor is described as “the best choice” and your brand as “one of the options”, it’s worth checking which sources and content drive that difference.

-Sources show which sites or materials the AI model might have used while generating the answer.
+Sources show which pages or materials the AI model might have used when generating the answer.

 It’s worth checking:

-If AI mainly uses sources where your brand doesn’t appear, it can limit its visibility.
+If AI mainly uses sources where your brand doesn’t appear, it can limit your visibility.

 Different AI models can give different answers to the same prompt.